Karpova-Lab/syringe-pump/doc_src/source/manual.rst

 2. Download :download:`pump_example_task.py <pyControl_files/pump_example_task.py>` and place it you "tasks" directory.
 3. Open up pyControl GUI
 4. Connect to your board
 5. Click the "Config" button and then click "Load framework".
-This will ensure the _syringepump.py device is on the microcontroller.
+This will ensure the _syringepump.py device is transferred onto the pyBoard microcontroller.
 6. From the Task dropdown select the "pump_example_task"
 7. Click "Upload"
 8. Click "Start"